 Sermon-Centered Learning

-• Preaching is central in Protestant worship, often focusing on expository (verse-by-verse) or topical teaching.
-I the Catholic Mass, the Eucharist in the center of worship.
+- Preaching is central in Protestant worship, often focusing on expository (verse-by-verse) or topical teaching.
+In the Catholic Mass, the Eucharist is at the centre of worship.

-• Pastors are expected to study the Bible and present its teachings clearly deeply.
+- Pastors are expected to study the Bible and present its teachings clearly and deeply.

 Application to Daily Life

-• Many Protestant traditions places emphasis on memorization, personal devotionals, and journaling.
+- Many Protestant traditions emphasise memorisation, personal devotionals, and journaling.

 Emphasis on Evangelism